kateolmstead/playnomics-ios/README.md

 ## Install Attribution

 PlayRM allows you track and segment based on the source of install attribution.
 You can track this at the level of a source like *AdMob* or *MoPub*, and optionally include a campaign and an install date.
-By default, PlayRM tracks the install date by the first day we started seeing engagement date for your player.
+By default, PlayRM tracks the install date by the first day we started seeing engagement date for your users.

 ```objectivec
 + (void) attributeInstallToSource:(NSString *) source;